usmanert/oracle-suite/cmd/rpc-splitter/README.md

 ## How it works

-Using third-party RPC providers is convenient, but for tasks that require a high level of security, it makes the security of the entire system dependent on that one RPC provider.
-The RPC Splitter helps to solve this problem.
+Using third-party RPC providers offers convenience, but when tasks demand high levels of security, the entire system's security becomes dependent on a single RPC provider.
+The RPC Splitter addresses this issue.

-The RPC Splitter works similarly to a proxy, but instead of forwarding the request to one server, it forwards it to multiple servers and compares the results against each other, thereby guaranteeing data integrity.
+The RPC Splitter functions similarly to a proxy; however, instead of directing the request to one server, it forwards it to multiple servers and compares the results, ensuring data integrity.

-Depending on the number of endpoints provided, the behavior of the RPC Splitter changes slightly.
-For one endpoint, the value will be forwarded as is.
+The behavior of the RPC Splitter varies depending on the number of provided endpoints.
+With one endpoint, the value is forwarded as is.
 For two endpoints, both responses must be identical.
-For three or more, one response may be different.
+When there are three or more endpoints, one response may differ.

 ## Supported methods